robaho/cpp-trader/README.md

 ## Summary

-This is a C++ implementation FIX based financial exchange, designed for algorithmic testing.
+This is a C++ FIX based financial exchange designed for algorithmic testing.

 __It is a work in progress.
-It only supports quoting at the moment, but it does handle connections from `sample_client` in the `cpp_fix_engine` project.__
+It only supports mass quoting at the moment, via `sample_client` in the `cpp_fix_engine` project.__

+ToDo:
+- add market/limit order support including execution reports
+- add multicast market data support for books and trades
+- possibly add [Nats](https://github.com/nats-io) messaging integration as a trade distribution

 ## Building